isaacnmm/pestpolicy-hugo2XX/content/posts/i5-6600k-vs-i7-6700k/index.md

 ###  *Hyperthreading? -i5 6600k vs i7 6700k*

-The i7-6700K CPU is a 4-core chip that has [hyperthreading](https://www.intel. com/content/www/us/en/architecture-and-technology/hyper-threading/hyper-threading-technology. html) which achieves 4.
+The i7-6700K CPU is a 4-core chip that has [hyperthreading](https://www.intel.com/content/www/us/en/architecture-and-technology/hyper-threading/hyper-threading-technology.html)which achieves 4.
 0 GHz, which you can overclock itself to 4.
 2 GHz at its various cores and without surpassing the chips temperature allowance range.
 I7-6700K comes with an 8MB L3 cache but the i5-6600K CPU has 6MB L3 cache.

 Also, i7-6700K has 2-memory channels (DDR3-1600 & DDR4-2133) and has support for sixteen PCI express 3.
 0 lanes.
 However, the i5-6600K CPU lacks hyper-threading and thus begins at 3.
 5 GHz and can increase to 3.
 9GHz.
 The Core i7-6700K processor replaced the i7-4790K as is considered as one of the fastest CPUs.
 Further, i5 6600k is produced using the innovative Skylake" 14nm procedure coming with 4 physical cores that will reach 3.
 5 GHz or 3.